muhammetakkus/mvc/README.md

 # MVC
-simple and useful mvc for basic php project.
+Simple and useful mvc for basic php project.
 Please check out my project and fix the problems

 # Up and Running